-Niels van Doorn is Assistant Professor of New Media and Digital Culture in the Department of Media Studies (Faculty of the Humanities) at the University of Amsterdam.
-He is also a Fellow at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences (NIAS), Royal Netherlands Academy of Arts and Science (KNAW).
-He holds an MSc and PhD in Communication Science from the University of Amsterdam.
+Niels van Doorn is an Assistant Professor of New Media and Digital Culture in the Department of Media Studies and the Principal Investigator of the ERC-funded Platform Labor research project (2018-2023).
+He holds PhD in Communication Science (2010) from the University of Amsterdam.

-Research keywords : (digital) ethnography; value and valuation; digital platforms; sharing/collaborative economy; future of work; precarity; inequality; citizenship; intimacy; race; gender; sexuality.
+Research keywords : (digital) ethnography; labor; value and valuation; digital platforms; gig economy; future of work; precarity; inequality; citizenship; intimacy; race; gender; sexuality.

 Grants, Fellowships and Awards